A visitor’s guide to Bibury

 Things to do in Bibury

 Bibury Trout Farm: Amongst 15 acres of Cotswold countryside you’ll find the crystal clear waters of Bibury Trout Farm where up to six million trout ova are spawned every year.
-There’s plenty of activities for the whole family; budding fisherman can use the ‘catch your own fishery’ and children can play in the play area while mum and dad enjoy tea and cake in the terrace café.
+There’s plenty of activities for the whole family; budding fisherman can use the ‘catch your own fishery’ and children can play in the play area or feed the trout while mum and dad enjoy tea and cake in the terrace café.
 There is also an onsite shop selling wines, delicious smoked trout and other deli products.

 Admission is £4.50 for adults and £3.25 for children.